 We got to the museum and toured around the exhibits consisting of a moon lander, various capsules, and items being designed for the upcoming space missions.

 There are two tram tours that depart hourly.
 The blue tour that I was more excited about, is a tour to the astronaut training facility where you walk an elevated path over mockups of space vehicles that astronauts train on and where scientists and engineers are developing the next space exploration vehicles.

-Orion Capsule that will take the next astronauts back to the moon.
+Orion Capsule will take the next astronauts back to the moon.

-After the first stop we stopped at Rocket Park.
+After the first stop, we stopped at Rocket Park.
 Inside the hangar is one of only three Saturn V Rockets on display in the world and the only one comprised of all flight-certified hardware.
-The other two rockets are made of flight hardware, mock-ups and test components.
+The other two rockets are made of flight hardware, mock-ups, and test components.
 The three segments, called stages, contain the powerful engines needed to lift off, entering orbit to reach the Moon.
-In total, 13 Saturn V rockets launched into space.
+In total, 13 Saturn V rockets were launched into space.